gorastudio-git/SCNRecorder/README.md

 #### Interface Builder

-Using Interface Builder you need to set a class of a scene view to ARSCNRecorderView, SCNRecorderView and choose SCNRecorder as a module.
+Using Interface Builder you need to set a class of a scene view to ARSCNRecordableView, SCNRecordableView and choose SCNRecorder as a module.
 You may inherit from recorder's views and use them instead.

 ![SCNRecorder IB integration](/images/InterfaceBuilder.png?raw=true )

 #### Code

-When initializing your ARSCNView or SCNView, you need to use ARSCNRecorder.ARSCNView or SCNRecorder.SCNView respectively.
+When initializing your ARSCNView or SCNView, you need to use SCNRecorder.ARSCNView or SCNRecorder.SCNView respectively.

 ```
-let sceneView: ARSCNView = ARSCNRecorder.ARSCNView(...)
+let sceneView: ARSCNView = SCNRecorder.ARSCNView(...)
 ```
 or